FAQ - Using SMASHDOCs

 5Why can't I insert a footnote or edit an existing footnote in a document shared for review?

 In this case, you do not have the required user role.
 You can only insert and edit footnotes in documents that are released for revision if you have the role "Suggest" or "Approver".

 6How do I delete footnotes?

 You can either select a footnote in the table of contents or click on a footnote in the text.
-The dialogue box opens, where you can select the tab "Delete footnote".
+There you will see the context menu and a corresponding button to delete footnote component.

 1How can I insert web links?